 Beginning in February, authors will be able to enter information online using AACI's submission tool.

 Can I make changes to a submitted abstract?

 No. Abstracts will be submitted for review in the format they are received, so please make sure that your abstract is a final version when you submit it to AACI.

 Are examples of other CRI meeting abstracts available for review?

 Yes.
-You may view abstracts and posters from the 13th Annual AACI CRI Meeting in the 2021 Abstract and Posters Book.
+You may view abstracts and posters from the 14th Annual AACI CRI Meeting in the 2022 Abstracts and Posters Book.

 How are abstracts scored and selected for presentation?

-Abstracts are evaluated by at least two reviewers from the AACI CRI community using a peer-review process.
-Final selections are made by the AACI CRI Steering Committee.
+Abstracts are evaluated by at least two reviewers from the AACI CRI Steering Committee and/or various task force and working group members using a peer-review process.
 Three abstracts will be chosen for oral presentation that address an issue that provides relevant solutions that can be shared or adapted by other AACI cancer centers.
-Additionally, AACI will recognize eight abstracts, one from each abstract category, to be presented at an honorable mention session.

 When will applicants be notified of their review outcome?

 Abstract applicants will be notified in May 2023.